pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

 ## Section 3: Chapters 9-12

-### *Discussion Questions*

 ### *Themes*

 ### *Key Takeaways*

+### *Discussion Questions*

 #### Chapter 9
-- Testind Day
+- Testing Day
+  - Long testing process.
+Possibly next week before find out results.
+  - If all goes well 7 weeks until changes are live in production.
+2 weeks for QA 1, then another 2 weeks for QA 2, then 3 weeks for Ops to incorporate.
+  - "Work is not fun and full of joy, like I know it should be.
+There is no flow of features, there is no feedback, and there certainly isn’t any learning..."
 - throwing a party for QA
+- QAs pain points
+  - waiting for environments
+  - environments not completely cleaned up
+  - inability to determine whether problems were caused by errors in the code or something wrong with the environment
+- Maxine going to Purna's desk to watch the work flow
+- Roy the QA manager is very suspicious
+- "... not just to do the right things, but to do the right things right"

 #### Chapter 10
 - code merge compared to writing a Hollywood script in isolation pg 156
 - merge code once per day pg 157
   - "... small batch sizes, like in manufacturing, create a smooth flow of work ..."
 - _**bad idea**_
     - "... if it hurts, do it less often ..." pg 159
 - to make it hurt less you have to merge **more** frequently pg 158
+- Jared the source code manager (SCM).
+- "here at Parts Unlimited, doctors aren’t allowed to touch the patient.
+Well, except if there’s a P1 ticket open.
+But if the patient isn’t on the verge of death, like right now, apparently only Jared can touch the patient.
+And then Jared just does whatever the doctors tell him to, because, you know, doctors can’t touch the patient.
+Jared isn’t a doctor."
+- " I think I know the real reason we aren’t allowed to push our changes … they don’t trust us.
+Doesn’t that bother you?!
+How can Jared know more about making changes than the developers who wrote them?"
+- "This is the opposite of the Third Ideal, where instead of improving the processes we work within, we blindly follow them, she thinks.
+And now the process has fully imprisoned us, sucking out all the joy from our daily work, pushing us ever further away from the Second Ideal."

 #### Chapter 11
 - Contiunous intergration pg 181
-- Continuous deplyment pg 181
+- Continuous deployment pg 181
-- colocateing DEV and QA pg 181
+- co-locating DEV and QA pg 181
+- TEP-LARB

 #### Chapter 12
 - promotional items SKUs pg 183